hs-fassih/cicd_security/README.md

 # Flask CRUD Web Application

-A simple yet functional web application built with Flask and SQLite for managing user data.
+A simple/basic yet functional web application built with Flask and SQLite for managing user data.
 This project demonstrates fundamental Create, Read, Update, and Delete (CRUD) operations with a clean, user-friendly interface.

 ## 📋 Features